dpuelz/dpuelz.github.io/README.md

 ### Talks

-_(forthcoming)_ -- 09/2019: Advances with Field Experiments (uChicago), 10/2019: Design and Analysis of Experiments (UT Knoxville).
+_(upcoming)_ -- 09/2019: Advances with Field Experiments (uChicago), 10/2019: Design and Analysis of Experiments (UT Knoxville).

 [Randomization Tests of Causal Effects Under General Interference](lunch_seminar.pdf).
-The University of Chicago Booth School of Business.
-Econometrics and Statistics Seminar.
-Chicago, Illinois (2019) / Atlantic Causal Inference Conference.
-McGill University.
-Montreal, Canada (2019).
+The University of Chicago Booth School of Business - Econometrics and Statistics Seminar (2019) / Atlantic Causal Inference Conference - McGill University (2019) /  International Conference on the Design of Experiments - University of Memphis (2019) / Society for Political Methodology Annual Meeting - MIT (2019).

-[A Flexible Model for Returns.](RPWorkshop.pdf) The University of Chicago Booth School of Business.
-Research Workshop.
-Chicago, Illinois (2018).
+[A Flexible Model for Returns.](RPWorkshop.pdf) Eastern Asia ISBA Conference - Kobe University (Japan, 2019) / The University of Chicago Booth School of Business - Research Workshop (2018).

 [Posterior Summarization in Finance.](ISBA2018.pdf) University of Edinburgh.
 International Society for Bayesian Analysis World Meeting.
 Edinburgh, Scotland (2018).